This week we are talking all about planning for Christmas food. Here are some things you can do now to prepare.

 - eggs in their shells

-3. Designate a place to hold these things.
+3. Designate a place to hold extra baking and food supplies.

 Clear a shelf in your pantry and your freezer specifically for Christmas food.
 And then label it!